 Unfair Terms in Consumer Contracts Regulations 1999

-From 1 October 2015, the Consumer Rights Act 2015 replaces law in the Unfair Terms in Consumer Contracts Regulations 1999.
+From 1 October 2015, the Consumer Rights Act 2015 replaces law in the Unfair Terms in Consumer Contracts Regulations 1999 and the .
 Contracts made before this date are still governed by the earlier rules.

 The Act is a result of implementing the Unfair Consumer Contract Terms Directive of the EEC (now the European Union).
 It replaces the Unfair Contract Terms Act 1977.